 The customer service of Tiedekulma can be reached at the service address firstname.lastname@example.org.

-Pia Dolivo heads the Community Relations unit.
+Pia Dolivo serves as the director of the Community Relations Unit.

 Yliopisto, a scientific magazine published by the University of Helsinki, is as diverse and contemplative as science itself.
 The prize-winning magazine comes out 10 times a year.